ibrod83/nodejs-web-scraper/readme.md

     //If the "src" attribute is undefined or is a dataUrl.
 If no matching alternative is found, the dataUrl is used. condition:(cheerioNode)=>{},//Use this hook to add additional filter to the nodes that were received by the querySelector.
 Return true to include, falsy to exclude. getElementList:(elementList)=>{},
-    getException:(error)=>{}//Get every exception throw by this downloadContent operation, even if this was later repeated successfully.
-    afterScrape:(data)=>{},//In this case, it will just return a list of downloaded items. filePath:'./somePath',//Overrides the global filePath passed to the Scraper config.
+    getException:(error)=>{}//Get every exception throw by this downloadContent operation, even if this was later repeated successfully. filePath:'./somePath',//Overrides the global filePath passed to the Scraper config.
     slice:[start,end]
 }